gaveen/dotfiles/keyboards/README.md

 ### Ergonomic form factor
 Ergonomics can mean different things to different people.
 On one hand, we have the traditional QWERTY keyboards.
 On the far end of the ergonomic spectrum, we have keyboards custom designed for individual hands and use cases.
 I feel an _ortholinear (aka matrix)_ keyboard provides a meaningful balance in between as a pragmatic base for most people.

 Since I prefer a split typing area configuration, I picked up a larger 15x5 grid ortho keyboard (i.e., Idobao ID75) instead of the more common smaller ortho keyboards (e.g., OLKB Planck/Preonic).
 This gives me a uniform grid of 1U keys and enough space to configure everything I want.
+In a gist, I prefer to use my keyboard in a split configuration for better ergonomics.

 ### Colemak layout base
 My base layout of choice is _Colemak._ It is a well-designed layout, relatively easier to migrate from QWERTY, and does not break the so-called universal shortcuts (e.g., Ctrl+C, Ctrl+V).
 It is also comfortable and satisfying to type in, especially if you touch type.